Red Tie Club"

 Setting: A city street in front of the Red Tie Club.
 A door that an be opened that leads behind a wall.
 The club is inside through the door.
 A sign is on the door or beside it on the wall that reads, "Red Tie Club."

 Soundtrack: As always, the specially-recorded soundtrack will make your performance of this skit script much funnier, professional, and effective.
 All of the music and effects called for in this script are on the Combo Package #5 Soundtrack CD, along with the tracks for "The Telltale Talent."
-You may order it now for $20 plus shipping on the Soundtracks Page, or add it to your shopping cart by clicking here.

 (NOTE: Use Cut #12 on the CD, the traffic and city sounds, by burning to a separate CD.
 Then play that track from the CD simultaneously all through the skit from a separate sound source, playing the individual tracks from the main CD as they are called for.)